MagriLab/clvlib/README.md

 # clvlib

 `clvlib` is a library for computing Lyapunov exponents and Covariant Lyapunov Vectors (CLVs) with NumPy and PyTorch backends.
-Under the hood it implements the Benettin algorithm[^benettin], giving you control over the re-orthonormalisation step through selectable QR routines: `householder` (SciPy-backed, fast, numerically robust) or `gram-schmidt` (Numba-powered and friendlier to some CLV post-processing).
+Under the hood it implements the Benettin algorithm[^1], giving you control over the re-orthonormalisation step through selectable QR routines: `householder` (SciPy-backed, fast, numerically robust) or `gram-schmidt` (Numba-powered and friendlier to some CLV post-processing).

-Householder-based updates may clash with the classical Ginelli reconstruction of CLVs[^ginelli], so this package introduces an alternative variant, `upwind_ginelli`, that remains stable with either QR option.
+Householder-based updates may clash with the classical Ginelli reconstruction of CLVs[^2], so this package introduces an alternative variant, `upwind_ginelli`, that remains stable with either QR option.
 Have a look at the tutorials for a deeper dive into the trade-offs.

 The variational stepper is modular.
 Standard Euler, RK2, RK4, and discrete-time steppers are bundled, but you can register your own functions for the integrators, and, when working with NumPy, JIT-compile them with Numba for extra speed.